-School Meals from September 2017 are £2 per day (£10 for a week) which should be paid for in advance.
+There is no increase and School Meals from September 2020 will remain at £2 per day (£10 for a week) which should be paid for in advance.
+We are aiming to go cashless so ask that meals are paid for via the School Gateway.
 Please note the school does not have provision to support debt, therefore if your child's dinner account goes over £10 then they will not be permitted to have a school dinner until this has been cleared.

 You can download the menus from this page (see links below)